PhanChenh/DataCoSupplyChain_SQLProject/README.md

 Dataset: DataCoSupplyChainDataset from Kaggle (https://www.kaggle.com/datasets/shashwatwork/dataco-smart-supply-chain-for-big-data-analysis/code)

+Noted: Create a temporary table and filter out 2018, ensuring temporal consistency in insights and avoiding bias from incomplete data.

 Efficient supply chain management is critical for business success, ensuring that products are delivered on time while optimizing costs and customer satisfaction.

 ## 📌 Objectives: